Categories

 “I write out of a jumble of emotions and vague notions and scraps of knowledge.
 At some stage a form or, rather, a shape mysteriously emerges.” — Michael Longley

 Poet Michael Longley was born on this day in Belfast in 1935.
-He is still going strong.
+He died in January of this year.
 He went to Trinity where he studied classics.
-Much of his poetry shows a classical influence, with references to the ancient Greek and … Continue reading
+Much of his poetry shows a classical influence, with references to the ancient … Continue reading

 Posted in Books, On This Day, writers